 Transfer students are eligible to participate in Lewis & Clark’s renowned overseas study programs.
-Due to the timing of the application process to go overseas, students are not able to participate on a study abroad program during their first year at the college.
-In general, the earlier in your college career you begin at Lewis & Clark, the easier you will find it to spend a semester or year overseas.
+Due to the timing of the application process to go overseas, students are generally unable to participate on a study abroad program during their first year at the college.
+The earlier in your college career you begin at Lewis & Clark, the easier you will find it to spend a semester or year overseas.

 Transitioning to Lewis & Clark